r-hub/blog/content/post/2022-09-01-r-dependency/index.md

 [It is easy to make a mistake when specifying a minimum R version, and to forget to you use one recent R feature](https://stat.ethz.ch/pipermail/r-package-devel/2021q1/006508.html).
 For this reason, you should always try to verify that your minimum R version claim is accurate.

 The most complete approach is to run your tests, or at least verify that the package can be built without errors, on all older R versions you claim to support.
-For this, you could use rig, which allows you to install multiple R version on your computer and switch between them with a single command.
+For this, locally, you could use [rig](https://github.com/r-lib/rig), which allows you to install multiple R version on your computer and switch between them with a single command.
 But a convenient way to do so if to rely on continuous integration platforms, where existing workflows are already set up to run on multiple R versions.
-For example, if you choose to replicate the tidyverse policy of supporting the 5 latest minor releases of R, your best bet is probably to copy the `R-CMD-check.yaml` GitHub Actions workflow from any of their repository.
+For example, if you choose to replicate the tidyverse policy of supporting the 5 latest minor releases of R, your best bet is probably to use [the `check-full.yaml` GitHub Actions workflow](https://github.com/r-lib/actions/blob/v2/examples/check-full.yaml) from [`r-lib/actions`](https://github.com/r-lib/actions/) [^4].

 But this extensive test may prove challenging in some cases.
 In particular, the actions provided by [`r-lib.actions`](https://github.com/r-lib/actions) use [rcmdcheck](https://r-lib.github.io/rcmdcheck/), which itself depends on R 3.3 (via digest).
 This means that you'll have to write your own workflows if you wish to run `R CMD check` on older R versions.
 Some packages that place a high value in being compatible with older R versions, such as data.table, have taken this route and developed [their own continuous integration scripts](https://github.com/Rdatatable/data.table/tree/71c7e6d/.ci).

 A more lightweight approach (although a little more prone to false-negatives) is to use the [`backport_linter()` function provided by the lintr package](https://lintr.r-lib.org/reference/backport_linter.html).
 It works by matching your code against a list of functions introduced in more recent R versions.
-Note that this approach might also produce false-positive is you use functions with the same name as recent base R functions.
+Note that this approach might also produce false positives is you use functions with the same name as recent base R functions.

 # Conclusion

-As you've seen, there are quite a lot of strategies and subtleties in setting a minimum R dependency for your package.
-But the tips we presented here are specific cases of more software development tips:
+As you've seen, there are quite a lot of strategies and subtleties in setting a minimum R dependency for your package: you could adopt the tidyverse approach of supporting the five last R versions, or choose to keep compatibility with older R versions and using backports if necessary.
+In all cases, you should try to verify that your declared minimum R version is correct: by using the dedicated linter from the lintr package, or by actually running your tests on older R versions.
+Whatever you end up doing and even if this topic may seem complex, we believe the tips we presented here are specific cases of more software development tips:

--   use automated tools to assist you in your work
+-   use automated tools to assist you in your work;
--   try to empathize with your users and minimize the friction to use your tool
+-   try to empathize with your users and minimize the friction necessary to install and use your tool;
--   look at what other developers in the community are doing
+-   look at what other developers in the community are doing.

 [^1]: Note that there is no mechanism to make your package compatible only with older R versions, and not with the more recent ones.
 Packages are supposed to work with the latest R versions.

 [^2]: In theory, it is not strictly required to use `>=`.
 You could use a strict inequality (`>`) but as we will see later, this is a very uncommon option so we recommend you use the *de facto* community standard and stick to `>=`.

 [^3]: However, it is interesting to note that `package_version("3.5-0") == package_version("3.5.0")`.
 The use of `-` instead of `.` is purely stylistic.

+[^4]: Instead of manually copying this file, you can run [`usethis::use_github_action("check-full")`](https://usethis.r-lib.org/reference/github_actions.html) in your package folder.